gravestench/dark-magic/pkg/services/modalGameUI/README.md

 This service integrates with the following services:
 * [lua](../lua)

-Lua integration is optional, meaning that the lua service can be omitted at runtime.
+Lua integration is optional, meaning that the lua service can be omitted at servicemesh.

 _______
-This service exports an integration interface `IsFoo` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see runtime.HasDependencies), and expose just the methods which other services should use.
+This service exports an integration interface `IsFoo` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see servicemesh.HasDependencies), and expose just the methods which other services should use.
 ```golang
 type Dependency = Foo